JosephSun/cliffordfajardo.github.io/_posts/2015-11-12-my-thoughts-on-programming.markdown

 ## date: 2015-11-2
 ---

-Below are some of the lessons I've learned over the past few months as a software engineer:
+Below are some of the lessons I've learned over the past few months as a software engineer.

 ### Takeaways
-- Software is created by humans, so when software breaks be emphatic and calm.
+- Software is created by humans, so when software breaks be empathetic and calm.

-- I'm a champion the idea of implementing a naive solution first then optimizing later.
+- Many times you need to implement naive solution to grasp a problem then optimize later.
 - Google, StackOverflow, and blogs are your best friends!
 - Just because I'm not into x category of programming doesn't mean I'm a bad programmer.
 Some people excel in the front end, others in the backend, others enjoy working on databases and the list goes on.
 - Separating tasks into smaller chunks helps my mind process things better.